-- Delivering your donations as cash to people in poverty is life-changing, but it also creates risk of fraud and harm to recipients, their communities, and our staff.
+• Delivering your donations as cash to people in poverty is life-changing, but it also creates opportunities for fraud and abuse of recipients, their communities, and our staff.

-- Below we outline how common those risks are for GiveDirectly and other aid organizations, plus our systems for preventing and responding when incidents occur.
+• Below we outline how common those risks are for GiveDirectly and other aid organizations, plus our systems for prevention and responses when incidents occur.

 We’re improving how we report to you on risks